brighthive/si-social-research-challenge/assignments/adult_educational_attainment_and_work/README.md

 ACME likes your justifications for using both `UNDERMP` and your derived measure!
 In this task you will be asked to modify the data set to include your derived measure withiin a repeatable process.
 You will be making changes to `make_dataset_and_reference.py`

 * Modify the download methods in `make_dataset_and_reference.py` to accept an True/False argument on whether to `overwrite` any exsting data.
 If `overwrite` is set to False and the data exists then the function shall not overwrite the data.
 This will allow anyone to run that file without having to redownload existing data.
-* With `overwrite` set to False, add _a new function_ that processes the `ates_pu.csv` file and adds your new derived measure.
+* With `overwrite` set to False in the various download functions, add _a new function_ that processes the `ates_pu.csv` file and adds your new derived measure.
 The resulting file should be written to `./data/processed`.
   * The name of the file should be set in `config.yaml`, `processed_data` under the key `ates`.
   * The name set in `config.yaml` should be reflected as a file in `./data/processed`
+  * The file should be of `.csv` type (comma seperated)

+## Task 3
+The start a general policy discussion with ACME, data collection and impact, you've been asked to start looking at education and work (or labor) outcome measures.
+SI has a big meeting next week with ACME and would like a first look at labor outcomes by eductional level.
+This will be used to drive a 1 pager to be circulated among senior ACME staff and drive data collection efforts down the road for Product & Engineering.

+* Add _a new function_ in `./src/models/model_summary.py` that analyzes the dataset you created in the previous step.
+Your analysis should examine any trends among education levels, work outcome measures.
+Are there any subgroups to consider?
+If you wish to create any visualizations, you may modify `./src/visualization/visualize.py`.
+Ensure that you update `requirements.py` with any required libaries.
+* Any numerical results should be written to `./data/processed` and named `assignment_A_task_3`
+* Any visual results should be written to `./reports/figures` and named `assignment_A_task_3`

+## Task 4
+SI has asked you to lead the techincal dicussion of the meeting next week.
+To help prepare the team, Natalie Evan Harris has asked you to write up a brief, but techincal, 1 pager.

+* The following asks for written justifications, please save your justifications in the file format of your choice in the `reports` folder and under a file named `assignment_A_task_4` with the appropriate file extension.
+* Using any outputs from Task 3 above, create a brief one pager explaining implications, policy, cost, statistical or otherwise of how education impacts labor outcomes.